electron/governance/policy/permissions.md

 Due to current Slack requirements [Jacob Groundwater](https://github.com/groundwater) is the Primary Owner of the Slack Workspace.
 Every other user is granted ownership based on a need-focused approval process.

-All approved owners should be listed below:
+All approved owners shall be listed below:

 | Name | Slack Username | Date Granted |
 |------|----------------|--------------|

 Adding and removing people from this list requires good reasoning and a vote from the Community & Safety Working Group.
-If you wish to request an addition / removal from this list please fill out this [Google Form]().
-The Community & Safety Working Group shall vote on the request at the next meeting and record the outcome in their meeting notes.
-If the request is approved a member of the Community & Safety Working Group should make a pull request to this file to update the above list.
+If you wish to request a change to this list please follow the process outlined in the [Community & Safety Working Group Documentation](../wg-community-and-safety/slack-access.md).
+If the request is approved a member of the Community & Safety Working Group shall make a pull request to this file to update the above list.

 ### Full Users

-All active members of Governance will have a full-access Slack account on Electron HQ.
+All [maintainers](TODO: Link to definitions) shall have a full-access Slack account on Electron HQ.

 ### Multi-Channel / Single-Channel Guests

 In a variety of situations, some users may be added as Guests to the Electron HQ Slack.

-* People attending Mini-Summits or Hackweeks should be added as single-channel guests to the related `mini-summit-*`/`hack-week-*` channel.
+* People attending Mini-Summits or Hackweeks should be added as single-channel guests to the related `event-*` channel.
 * Members of the AFP should be added as single-channel guests to the `#app-feedback-program` channel.

-Before a Guest is added to a channel it should be announced in that channel to ensure that all current members are aware a guest is now in that channel.
+Before a Guest is added to a channel it must be announced in that channel to ensure that all current members are aware a guest is now in that channel.
 As only Slack Owners can invite guests it is their responsibility to ensure that all members of a given channel are ok with the addition of a guest.

 ### Private Slack Channels

-Private channels are discouraged without a clear need, e.g. the security email channel.
+Private channels are discouraged unless there is a clear need, e.g. security

 ## Twitter

-The Outreach Working Group owns access controls for social media accounts, e.g. the @ElectronJS Twitter account.
+The Twitter account is current owned by GitHub and access is managed by them.
+In the future we'd like for this account to be owned by the Outreach Working Group.

 ## Exceptions